payeezy/payeezy_java_sdk/README.md

 # payeezy_java_sdk
 Payeezy Java SDK

-Payeezy Java SDK is built to make developers life easy to integrate with the Payeezy API (https://developers.payeezy.com) for processing payements with various payement methods.
+Payeezy Java SDK is built to make developers life easy to integrate with the Payeezy API (https://developers.payeezy.com) for processing payements with various payment methods.
 Download the SDK, install it and start testing against the sandbox environment with developer credentials.

 To install it, run java -jar payeezy-java-client-1.0.jar and answer the questions to setup your credentials.
 Inputs apikey, token, secret, js_security_key (if you are transarmor enabled and plan on making token based transactions) and environment are mandatory.
 Choose sandbox if you are trying the documented api's.
 This will create a file .payeezy.properties in your home directory with the configuration settings for the SDK.
 You can regenerate this file anytime by rerunning, or you may edit the settings manually.

-Maven

-1) Add the dependency
+1) Add the following dependency for Maven

-For Maven:

 Add the following dependency in your pom.xml
 	<dependency>